exercism/v3/languages/julia/exercises/concept/🕑🕤🕗/.meta/design.md

 ## Prerequisites

-This exercise's prerequisites Concepts are:
+This exercise's prerequisite Concepts are:

 - Number types (TODO: Depends on what the concepts will be called)
 - `composite-types`